 Many Royal Marines will insist that the Commando Ethos is at the centre of everything that they do, and indeed, are.

 Having spoken with Royal Marines from across the ranks, this Ethos is stated as the foundation of optimal performance by promoting personal feelings of competence, autonomy, relatedness, value, being listened to, supported, and part of a community.

 Collectively, these attributes are now known to be key for positive psychological wellbeing.
 Although none had previously considered their experience as being one that actively promoted optimal psychological wellbeing, in hindsight, all agree that the Royal Marines success, both as individuals and as an organisation, is due to the positive psychological wellbeing culture: Indeed, a culture and performance attainment that far exceeds anything that any have experienced in the commercial world.

-So, what is ethos?
-There is much written about ethos and it is often wrongly conceived.
-However, far from being complex, ethos is straightforward; defined simply, it is, “what a group does and how it does it” (King, 2004).
+Much is written about ethos and it’s often wrongly conceived.
+However, far from being complex, ethos is straightforward.
+It’s defined simply as, “what a group does and how it does it” (King, 2004).
 The Oxford English Dictionary (Third Edition) states: